Best Men’s Travel Gear: 50+ Hand-Picked [& Tested] Items

 - Stowaway back panel, harness and hipbelt with zippered rear flap for protection

 - Detachable daypack provides additional storage and organization ideal for daytrips or carry-on

 - Durable fabrics in high-wear areas combine with smart design to create a lightweight and tough travel pack that will last a lifetime.

 We’ve come to trust Osprey Backpacks.
 We’ve stretched, bashed, lugged and dumped ours for months on end, but they’re still there loyally waiting for the next trip.

 We love the Osprey Farpoint 80l (or Fairview 70l for women) which has a detachable daypack, which makes it absolutely ideal for long-term travel.
-The straps also tuck in, making almost like a suitcase, keeping it safe on airport luggage carosels.
+The straps also tuck in, making almost like a suitcase, keeping it safe on airport luggage carousels.
+Osprey Backpacks

-Ours has been used to keep gear dry at the beach, saved our camera and laptop from a downpour when trekking and even doubles us as a washing bag for those backpacking laundry runs (as you can see in the photo on the right)!
+Ours has been used to keep gear dry at the beach, saved our camera and laptop from a downpour when trekking and even doubles up as a washing bag for those backpacking laundry runs (as you can see in the photo at the above!).

 So light you won’t even know they’re there, they compress clothing down to take up around 30% less space.

 It also makes unpacking/repacking super easy.
 Just grab the cube with the clothes that are needed and leave the rest where they are, no need to go through everything.
 Perfect for a multi-stop backpacking trip.

 - Compatible Space: The electronics storage bag keep all gadgets in one place, 2 inner mesh pockets with zipper can fit portable hard disk, 6 mesh pouches with elastic loops expand to store thumb...